zafar-saleem/tawkto/README.md

 **Disclaimer**

+There are certain differences between the design in `Figma` and the design provided in `PDF` file.
+Design in the pdf file `Category` page, there is `Other Category` section at the bottom, which is missing in `Figma`.
+Since Figma designs are considered to be production level designs therefore, I followed `Figma` design.
+In real world, I would communicate with design teams for further clarification.

+In this case, I thought it will be time consuming to communicate with HR team and HR communicate with development team and I receive information back from HR(HR would be used as a relay department in this case).
+I wanted to avoid these delays.
+I hope this is fine with everyone.

 For this task I used font-awesome and there were few icons unavailable in free version.
 Therefore, you might not see them rendered in their respective components.

 Secondly, I use reactivity API instead of utilising any open source state management libraries such as pinia or vuex.
 I decided this not to over complicate things.

 Thirdly, the search feature is only working for the `Home` page as it is clearly stated in the technical assignment to be functioning on the `Home` page.

+Furthermore, the font-awesome has solid versions of icons are free therefore, I only used the solid version which are different than in figma design.

 In addition, I also add additional aliases in webpack config file to make it possible for developer to import files with absolute paths.